Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Method

-\smallsec{Analysis on the Initialization of CSA$^T$.} As stated in \secref{ft_few}, we initialize CSA$^T$ by averaging the pre-trained CSAs in the multi-branch CSA layer.
-Since each convolution is shared by every path in multi-branch CSA, the initialization can be viewed as the ensemble of $m$ models, where $m$ is the number of paths.
-As stated in ~\cite{cha2021swad,izmailov2018averaging,xiao2023endpoints}, the weight average of different models can significantly improve the generalization of the model.
-This fits our motivation to generalize the model to the target noisy domain.
+\smallsec{Analysis on the Initialization of CSA$^T$.} As mentioned in \secref{ft_few}, we initialize CSA$^T$ by averaging the pre-trained CSAs in the multi-branch CSA layer.
+Given that every path shares the convolution in the multi-branch CSA, this initialization can be conceptualized as the ensemble of $m$ models, where $m$ is the number of paths, like (a)-(c) in \figref{fig:rep+ensemble}.
+According to studies~\cite{cha2021swad,izmailov2018averaging,xiao2023endpoints}, the weighted average of different models can significantly enhance the model's generalization.
+This aligns with our objective of generalizing the model to the target noisy domain.

-Another reason is that CSAs are almost determined by the coordinates $\mathcal{C}$.
-Based on this view, the average of different CSAs can be regarded as the center of gravity of these coordinates.
-Meanwhile, the coordinate of test cameras, both in SID~\cite{chen2018learning} and ELD~\cite{wei2021physics}, is included in parameter space $\mathcal{S}$.
-In these circumstances, averaging the pre-trained CSAs seems to be a good starting point.
+Another rationale for this approach is that CSAs are largely determined by the coordinates $\mathcal{C}$.
+From this perspective, the average of different CSAs can be considered the center of gravity of these coordinates.
+Moreover, the coordinates of test cameras, both in SID~\cite{chen2018learning} and ELD~\cite{wei2021physics}, are encompassed in the parameter space $\mathcal{S}$.
+In such circumstances, averaging the pre-trained CSAs is a sound starting point.
+However, even if coordinates $\mathcal{C}$ are not in the pre-defined parameter space $\mathcal{S}$ (in our \dataset~dataset), \framework~could also achieve SOAT performance with a few more iterations during fine-tuning.